-The riprap bankline and the rock walls appurtenant to the concrete stairs on the lease premises are maintained by the Applicant and serve to stabilize the bank and support the integrity of both the river and the upland property.
-Loss or degradation of these structures could result in property damage and adverse impacts to Public Trust resources in the lease area and the surrounding waterway.
-As such, these improvements provide a benefit to both the public and the upland owner and do not negatively impact the Public Trust uses in this location.
+The Applicant owns the uplands adjoining the lease premises and the existing riprap bankline is maintained by the Applicant and serves to stabilize the bank and support the integrity of both the river and the upland property.
+Loss or degradation of this structure could result in property damage and adverse impacts to Public Trust resources in the lease area and the surrounding waterway.
+As such, the riprap bankline provides a benefit to both the public and the upland owner and does not negatively impact the Public Trust uses in this location.